-Saudi Aramco delays planned IPO until after earnings update: sources
+Saudi Aramco delays planned IPO until after earnings update: Sources

-Aramco had been expected to announce plans next week to float a 1per cent to 2per cent stake on the kingdom's Tadawul market, in what could have been one of the largest ever public offerings, worth upwards of US$20 billion.
+Aramco had been expected to announce plans next week to float a 1 per cent to 2 per cent stake on the kingdom's Tadawul market, in what would have been one of the largest ever public offerings, worth upwards of US$20 billion.

 "They want to do all that they can to hit the valuation target.
 Solid results after the attack will put them in a stronger position," said one of the sources.